Elliott C. Cutler Jr.: Biography

 Cutler served in this capacity until 1977, when he retired from the army.
 At the retirement ceremony, he was awarded with Army Distinguished Service Medal for his military achievement and promoted to the rank of brigadier general.

 Cutler died at the age of 86 at Country Center for Health & Rehabilitation in Newburyport, Massachusetts.
-He was married to Genevieve Cutler (néé Spalding), with whom he had son Elliott C. Cutler, III and daughter Genevieve Names.
+He was married to Genevieve Cutler (néé Spalding), with whom he had son Elliott C. Cutler, III and daughter Genevieve Cutler.

 Decorations

 Here is Cutler's ribbon bar: